JEENAJOHN11/NOAA-Temperature-Data-Analysis/README.md

 4. Visualized trends with a line graph and shaded region.
 5. Plotted 2015 temperature summary near Ann Arbor.
 6. Normalized temperature data using `sklearn.preprocessing.StandardScaler`.
-7. Loaded `BinSize.csv` to incorporate any additional relevant data (future work needed to integrate meaningfully).
+7. Loaded `BinSize.csv` to incorporate any additional relevant data.

 ### Libraries Used and Why:
 - `pandas`: Used for efficient data processing and analysis.